marcuscavalcanti/microservice-simulator/README.md

 time curl -v localhost:8080/mock
 ```

+## Additional Info

-You can also use POST, PUT and DELETE verbs.
+- You can also use POST, PUT and DELETE verbs.
+- If you want to increase the chance of a specific response (latency and/or staus code), just repeat in the given property